 This will be the final post in the impossibly named series I called Rabbi Week.
 Today, I’d like to discuss what I consider to be the major misconception of the Rabbinate, and wrap things up with some thoughts as to what the future might hold.

 First, I find it necessary to revisit a point from my first post in the series.
 I argued that the primary goal of a Rabbi is to facilitate the greatest degree of Torah observance as he can.
 For hundreds of years, the Rabbi and the Rabbinical schools were the only bodies which possessed the knowledge and ability to teach Torah.
-As the the only available resource, the Rabbi’s roles and responsibilities were clearly defined, and his authority was usually unquestioned.
+As the only available resource, the Rabbi’s roles and responsibilities were clearly defined, and his authority was usually unquestioned.
 Today’s Rabbis are not alone in their access to Torah.
 Today’s laity is significantly better educated than it has been in the past.
 Consider the countless opportunities of elementary, middle, and high school programs, as well as the yeshivot and seminaries in Israel.
-The laity posses more of the skills necessary to research and learn Torah on their own.
+The laity possess more of the skills necessary to research and learn Torah on their own.
 While much of the laity choose to ignore their resources, the committed non-ordained Jew can readily study to the point where he or she equals or even surpasses the knowledge of his or her Rabbi.

 Pride: In the Name of “Rav”